Brazilian-Institute-of-Robotics/jaco_b/README.md

-Set of ROS packages for controlling the Kinova Jaco armSet of ROS packages for controlling the Kinova Jaco arm
+ROS stack for controlling the Kinova Jaco2 manipulator
 =======
 # Table of Contents
 - [Important](#important)